Contested Divorces – Warwick, Rhode Island Divorce Attorney

 3. Dispute Regarding Valuation of Assets

 Another area of contention and a cause for contested divorce trials is a dispute over the value of an asset.
 It is common for experts to disagree on the value of some assets, such as real estate, jewelry, etc, and no less common for angry spouses.
 When that occurs, a full-blown trial on the value of the assets may occur, complete with testimony from multiple experts.
-These can be very long and expensive trials.
+These can be very long and expensive trials and requires the assistance of an experienced divorce attorney.

 Issues Involving the Children